Greg’s blog

 models --> llama --> out

-The way to find what offload tuning parameters to reach target context length.
+Finding the offload tuning parameters needed to reach a target context length.

 Model Sizes

-GGUF model sizes reported by llama-bench in results-b9519.json; quantization labels are preserved as reported.
+GGUF model sizes reported by llama-bench in results-b9544.json; quantization labels are preserved as reported.

 Model Type Quantization Size (MiB)